fabiolb/fabio/docs/content/ref/registry.consul.addr.md

 title: "registry.consul.addr"
 ---

-`registry.consul.addr` configures the address of the consul agent to connect to.
+`registry.consul.addr` configures the address of the Consul agent to connect to.

 The default is